pingcap/docs/storage-engine/titan-overview.md

 - The average size of values is large, or the size of all large values accounts for much of the total value size.
 Currently, the size of a value greater than 1 KB is considered as a large value.
 In some situations, this number (1 KB) can be 512 B. Nota that a single value written to TiKV cannot exceed 6 MB due to the limitation of the TiKV Raft layer.
 - No range query will be performed or you do not need a high performance of range query.
 Because the date stored in Titan is not well-ordered, its performance of range query is poorer than that of RocksDB, especially for the query of a large range.
 According PingCAP's internal test, Titan's range query performance is 40% up to a few times lower than that of RocksDB.
 - Sufficient disk space, because Titan reduces write amplification at the cost of disk space.
-In addition, Titan compresses values one by one, and its compression rate is lower than that of RocksDB which compresses blocks one by one.
-Therefore, Titan consumes much more space than RocksDB, which is expected and normal.
-In some situations, according to the actual situation and configuration, Titan's disk consumption can be twice that of RocksDB.
+In addition, Titan compresses values one by one, and its compression rate is lower than that of RocksDB.
+RocksDB compresses blocks one by one.
+Therefore, Titan consumes much more storage space than RocksDB, which is expected and normal.
+In some situations, Titan's storage consumption can be twice that of RocksDB.

 If you want to improve the performance of Titan, see the blog post [Titan: A RocksDB Plugin to Reduce Write Amplification](https://pingcap.com/blog/titan-storage-engine-design-and-implementation/).